Neratinib (Nerlynx®)

 Taking neratinib tablets

-• If you take any medicines to reduce stomach acid, talk to your doctor first.
+- talk to your cancer team before you take any medicines to reduce stomach acid.
 These drugs may interfere with the way neratinib works.
-Your doctor will advise you which medicines you can take and how to take them safely.
+Your cancer team will advise you which medicines you can take and how to take them safely.

-• If you forget to take your tablets or are sick after taking them, just take your next dose at the usual time.
-Do not take a double dose to make up for the forgotten dose.
+If you forget to take the tablets, take your next dose at the usual time.
+Do not take a double dose.
+Contact the hospital on the 24-hour number you have been given for advice.

 About side effects